 Flowers specific for Bees

-Try and combine bee friendly plants which flower over a long period and for continuous flowers in your garden, especially under fruit trees and near the vegetable garden.These are only a handful of the many plants, and flowers to pick from.
-Choose those you love and enjoy.
+Try and combine bee friendly plants which flower over a long period and for continuous flowers in your garden, especially under fruit trees and near the vegetable garden.These are only a handful of the many plants, and flowers to choose from.
+Select those you love and enjoy.

 - Chives, mint, sage and lavender are grown in pots (Portable Pollinator Pots) so I can move them around the garden to help attract pollinators to vegetable flowers and fruit trees as they bloom